Aldous' Spectral Gap Conjecture for Normal Sets: A Single Conjugacy Class

-Of course, the same argument gives a polynomial bound for every generating set of bounded size of $A_{n}$.

-\section{Acknowledgments}
+\paragraph*{Acknowledgments}

-We are grateful to Gady Kozma for very valuable discussions.
+We are grateful to Gady Kozma for highly valuable discussions.
 We also thank Gil Alon and Avi Wigderson for beneficial comments.
-DP learned about Aldous' conjecture and its proof by Caputo et al in a mini-course by Kozma as part of a summer school in Budapest in 2014.
+D.P.\ learned about Aldous' conjecture and its proof by Caputo et al.\ in a mini-course by Kozma as part of a summer school in Budapest in 2014.
 We thank the organizers of the school, Miklós Abért, Ágnes Backhausz, Lászlo Lóvász, Balázs Szegedy and Bálint Virág, for this wonderful event.
 Computer simulations mentioned in this work were carried out using Sage.
+The research was supported by the Israel Science Foundation, ISF grant 1031/17 of O.P.\ and ISF grant 1071/16 of D.P. \noun{Ori Parzanchevksi, Einstein School of Mathematics, The Hebrew University}\\ \texttt{parzan@math.huji.ac.il {} }